TheOdinProject/curriculum/nodeJS/express/controllers.md

     // or we can call next(error) instead of sending a response here
     // Using `next(error)` however will only render an error page in the express' default view and respond with the whole html to the client.
-    // So we will need to create a special type of middleware if we want a different response and we will get to that in a bit.
+    // So we will need to create a special type of middleware function if we want a different response and we will get to that in a bit.
   }
 };
 ```